Semanur2/gromacs/README.md

 ### 7. Analysis:
 - Perform various analyses including RMSD, distance calculations, and interaction energy evaluations using tools like `rms`, `distance`, and `energy`.

+### 8. Hydrogen Bond Analysis
+-Calculate the hydrogen bonds formed during the simulation and output the results in the hbonds.xvg file, which contains the number of hydrogen bonds over time.
 ---

 ## Pressure Analysis